Terakonta/Food-topia/README.md

 ![image](https://github.com/Terakonta/Food-topia/blob/master/prototype2.jpg)
 ![image](https://github.com/Terakonta/Food-topia/blob/master/prototype3.jpg)
 ![image](https://github.com/Terakonta/Food-topia/blob/master/prototype4.jpg)

-## How I built it
-We used Java in Android Studios.

 ## What's next for UofTHack_Food_App
 We are planning to incorporate google maps to show the nearest shelter for people to donate as well as showing the amount of food